thund3rb0lt0x1/OffensiveCpp/Suspended-Process-Stager/README.md

 This tool demonstrates:
 - Downloading remote shellcode via HTTP
-- Allocating RWX memory with `VirtualAlloc`
+- Allocating RWX memory with `VirtualAllocEx` in a suspended process
+- Injecting shellcode into the suspended process's memory
-- Executing shellcode directly from memory (fileless execution)
+- Hijacking the main thread’s context to execute shellcode (fileless execution)
-- Using the `wininet` API for stealthy C2 traffic
+- Using the `WinINet` API for stealthy network communication

 > 🔐 Educational use only.
 Unauthorized use of this code is illegal.